shivanshdave/2020-432/classes/class23/README.md

 - The [COVID-19 Resources page](https://github.com/THOMASELOVE/2020-432/blob/master/covid19resources.md) will remain available through May, although I expect to stop adding to it May 1.
 - [Things I Won't Get To This Semester](https://github.com/THOMASELOVE/2020-432/blob/master/not_this_semester.md)

-## Announcements

-1. There is a Minute Paper after Class 23.
-Please complete it by 9 AM Sunday.
-2. Please remember to submit [Quiz 2](https://github.com/THOMASELOVE/2020-432/tree/master/quizzes/quiz2) before 10 AM on Monday.
-3. More to come.

 ## Today's Discussion

 will be centered around replicable research as well as thinking about power issues through retrospective design.
 The main resources are: